hgaberra/fortigate-aws-ha-dualaz-cloudformation/README.md

 The FortiGate instances will utilize their independent and direct internet access available through the FGCP HA management interface (ie ENI2\port3) to access the public AWS EC2 API.
 It is critical that this ENI is in a public subnet with an EIP assigned so that each instance has independent and direct access to the internet or the AWS SDN will not reference the current master FortiGate instance which will break data plane traffic.

-For further details on FGCP and it's components, reference the High Availability chapter in the FortiOS Handbook on the [Fortinet Documentation site](https://docs.fortinet.com).
+For further details on FGCP and its components, reference the High Availability chapter in the FortiOS Handbook on the [Fortinet Documentation site](https://docs.fortinet.com).

 ## Failover Process
 The following network diagram will be used to illustrate a failover event from the current master FortiGate (FortiGate 1), to the current slave FortiGate (FortiGate 2).